kiegroup/process-migration-service/README.md

 ## Using non-provided JDBC drivers

 The H2 JDBC driver is included by default.
-However, users will want to use different JDBC drivers to connect to external databases.
+However, users will be able to use different JDBC drivers to connect to external databases.
-For that purpose you will have add a dependency to your preferred database.
+For that purpose you will have to add a dependency for your preferred database.
 Check all the supported Database drivers in [Quarkus Datasources](https://quarkus.io/guides/datasource#jdbc-datasource).

 ## Usage